Microsoft To Acquire Github For $7.5 Billion

 — Microsoft (@Microsoft) June 4, 2018

-Microsoft stock (via Seeking Alpha)dropped briefly and lost gains from earlier in the morning following the GitHub acquisition.
+Microsoft stock (via Seeking Alpha) dropped briefly and lost gains from earlier in the morning following the GitHub acquisition.
 The stock recovered and is currently up slightly at 0.43 percent.

-Meanwhile, the reaction from the GitHub community has been mixed due largely due to Microsoft’s reputation of not being friendly to open-source prior to Satya Nadella becoming CEO in 2014.
+Meanwhile, the reaction from the GitHub community has been mixed largely due to Microsoft’s reputation of not being friendly to open-source prior to Satya Nadella becoming CEO in 2014.
 Nadella has changed the company’s approach since his ascent to the position, but old feelings die hard.
 Many are concerned Microsoft will try to integrate GitHub too tightly with its existing products and cause the service to lose what made it unique and user-friendly.
 Others are concerned the acquisition will potentially give Microsoft access to the code of competitors.